SoftUni-Internal/interactive-content/EN/00-Encapsulation/05-Keyword-Final.md

 **A final variable's value cannot be changed once it is set.**

-When we declare a field as `final` it is like creating a `constant` but we can give it a value in the constructor.
+When we declare a field as `final` it is like creating a constant, but we assign a value to it in the constructor.

 ```java
 private final String name;